-The dangers posed by drunk, drugged and ill drivers are well understood, but tired drivers, though often ignored as a risk, are every bit as dangerous.
+Drunk, drugged and ill drivers pose a danger to themselves and others that's fairly well understood, but tired drivers, though often ignored as a risk, are every bit as dangerous.

-If you spend the week working away from home or have flown back from abroad you might also be susceptible to sleep related accidents.
+If you spend the week working away from home or have just flown back into the country, you might also be susceptible to sleep related accidents.

-As a company driver you can feel pressured into breaking guidelines to meet deadlines.
+If you're a company driver you'll know how you can feel pressured into breaking guidelines to meet deadlines.

-Check whether your employer has a written road safety policy.
-Most will have one which should lay down rules to help prevent fatigue-related accidents.
+Most employers will have a road safety policy which should lay down rules to help prevent fatigue-related accidents.